CharlesCarley/FileTools/CMake/Readme.md

 ### MakeFT
-can be used to add a custom target that calls makeft on a group of source files.
+can be used to add a custom build target.

 #### macro(ADD_FT TARGET ARGN)